 Center City Allentown is the heart of Allentown and the Lehigh Valley.
 We are a culturally and economically diverse business, residential, and entertainment district that reflects the unique local and historic character of the area.
 Our community is safe, inviting, and full of opportunity.
 Everyone is proud to do business, live and thrive here.

 Allentown’s downtown is thriving due to recent revitalization and investment in the business district, but without healthy neighborhoods and a thriving community, the efforts to reinvigorate the business and entertainment offerings along and immediately adjacent to Hamilton Street will not reach their full potential.
 Upside Allentown is a Neighborhood Partnership Program (NPP) aimed at building on the momentum created by recent redevelopment efforts in downtown Allentown that will benefit the neighborhoods directly adjacent to downtown.

-Eight companies (National Penn Bancshares, TD Bank, and PPL at $100,000 per year; Alvin H. Butz, Inc., City Center Lehigh Valley, Susquehanna Bank, Lafayette Ambassador Bank and Wells Fargo at $50,000 per year) have committed $550,000 a year over the next six years to initiatives that will:
+Eight companies (BBT, TD Bank, and PPL at $100,000 per year; Alvin H. Butz, Inc., City Center Lehigh Valley, Susquehanna Bank, Lafayette Ambassador Bank and Wells Fargo at $50,000 per year) have committed $550,000 a year over the next six years to initiatives that will:

 - increase economic and educational opportunity for residents

 - leverage ongoing efforts to change the negative perception of safety in downtown,

 - encourage residents to own assets, including a home or a business

 - urge residents to become more active in civic affairs in the city